 It should be common sense that careful planning and preparation will go a long way in averting disaster during a winter camping trip.

 The climate and weather conditions from November to February – and sometimes even beyond those months – can be rather difficult to brave, even if you’re an experienced, hardened camper, let alone a passing enthusiast.

 Planning in advance is key for ensuring your trip is a successful one, especially faced with the bitter winters in the UK.

-Do as much research as you can about the area you’re camping in.
-Talking to people who have camped in winter will give you a valuable first-person perspective into the challenges and you might also pick up an insider tip along the way.
+Do as much research as you can about the area you’re camping in winter.
+Talking to people who have camped in winter before will give you a valuable first-person perspective into the challenges and you might also pick up an insider tip along the way.
 Don’t leave planning till the very last minute, as it’s almost certain you’ll miss something important.